Chicago banker convicted over Trump loan scheme | ExBulletin

 The sentence was set for Jan.
 10 for Calk, who was the former managing director of the Federal Savings Bank.

+During the three-week trial, prosecutors proved to jurors that Calk played a pivotal role in approving a $ 9.5 million and an additional $ 6.5 million real estate construction loan in order to that Manafort can complete construction of a condominium in Brooklyn and avoid foreclosure.

+Defense lawyers argued that Calk could not get approval for the loans without the bank’s loan committee and underwriters agreeing to the terms.
+And they noted that the loans were obtained at a time when Manafort was considered wealthy and prosperous and had yet to be criminally charged.

-During the trial, Anthony Scaramucci said he would never have allowed Calk to get the interview for the administrative post had he known Calk was helping Manafort get millions of dollars in loans for his real estate projects. .
+At the start of the trial, Anthony Scaramucci said he would never have allowed Calk to get the interview for the administrative job had he known Calk was helping Manafort get millions of dollars in loans for his real estate projects. .

 Scaramucci had testified that Manafort, who served as Trumps’ campaign manager for a key period from June to early August 2016, contacted him in mid-December 2016 to encourage him to consider Calk for an important position.